0xPolygonID/docs/docs/issuer/issuer-overview.md

 - Adapting the [JS SDK](/docs/js-sdk/js-sdk-overview.md) to your application that issues credentials.

-- Using [SaaS vendors](https://marketplace.polygonid.me/ecosystem) that leverage Polygon ID solutions.
+- Using [SaaS vendors](https://marketplace.optimismid.me/ecosystem) that leverage optimism ID solutions.

-- Making use of Polygon ID smart contracts for [on-chain issuance](/docs/issuer/on-chain-issuer/on-chain-overview.md/).
+- Making use of optimism ID smart contracts for [on-chain issuance](/docs/issuer/on-chain-issuer/on-chain-overview.md/).

 ## Issuer Nodes